IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/interactive-helper.md

    - *Cloud Pak for Integration*: pick the integration instances (Navigator, App Connect, API Connect, Event Streams, MQ, and more) and define whether to use the top-level operator along with its channel and CASE version.
+   - *Cloud Pak for Watson AIOps*: choose which instances (AI Manager, Event Manager, Turbonomic, Instana, Infrastructure, demo content) should be installed and the helper will configure the install flags.

 6. **Generation** – the helper writes `configuration/config/cpd-config.yaml`
    aligned with the selected profile, updates the helper state, and refreshes